 After your surgery has been scheduled with your physician, our scheduling staff will let you know which group pre-op conference to attend.
 Patients are encouraged to bring significant others, family members or friends who may be helping them through the surgery and recovery process to their group pre-op conference.

-Individuals who are not currently patients of UC Urogynecology and are interested in learning more about women’s pelvic health may also attend the pre-op conference lectures.
+Individuals who are not currently patients of CU Urogynecology and are interested in learning more about women’s pelvic health may also attend the pre-op conference lectures.
 If you or someone you know may want to attend, please contact us.
 Cost is free for all attendees.

 After the conference, there will also be time for patients to meet one-on-one with staff to finish paperwork, ask questions or complete bloodwork.